Ta-Seti: 12th dynasty and Amenemhat I's Mother

+"The XIIth Dynasty (1991-1786 B.C.E.) originated from the Aswan region.
+As expected, strong Nubian features and dark coloring are seen in their sculpture and relief work.
+This dynasty ranks as among the greatest, whose fame far outlived its actual tenure on the throne."

+Elephantine, identified with ancient Abu, functioned as a key interface between Egypt and Nubia and maintained sustained cultural, familial, and political connections with regions to the south.
+As part of the Ta-Seti region, Elephantine was closely linked to Nubian populations inhabiting areas corresponding to present-day northern Sudan, a context frequently cited by scholars when discussing Nubian influence within segments of the early Middle Kingdom elite.

+Sudanese scholarship has further emphasized that references to Ta-Seti in Middle Kingdom texts should be understood within the broader historical continuity of Nubian regions south of the First Cataract, rather than as isolated geographic labels.
+This perspective situates Elephantine and Ta-Seti within a long-standing Sudanese and Nubian cultural landscape.

 Early Nubian Kingship and the Qustul Discovery Controversy

-In the 1960s, excavations at Qustul, a site in Lower Nubia (now south Egypt), uncovered royal tombs and artifacts predating Egypt’s First Dynasty.
-Among these discoveries was the Qustul incense burner, which features an image of a Nubian king wearing the White Crown of Upper Egypt, suggesting that the royal symbolism of Egyptian pharaohs originated in Ta-Seti rather than in Egypt itself.

-Some scholars suggest that Ta-Seti was part of an early Nubian civilization that predated Ancient Egypt, with claims of a unified monarchy existing as early as 3800 BC.
-Archaeologist Bruce Williams (1986) argued that Nubian polities, including Ta-Seti, developed centralized leadership before Egypt and that early Egyptian rulers may have adopted Nubian traditions rather than the other way around.
-This challenges traditional narratives that separate Egypt from its Nubian origins.
+Three significant A-group culture cemeteries of the times of the First Dynasty of Egypt have been excavated, which is located in present-day Egypt what was once Lower Nubia at least 5800 years ago.
+The most important one, cemetery L, revealed wealthy burials of rulers.
+In one of these graves was found an incense burner believed by Bruce Williams of the Oriental Institute at the University of Chicago depicting images assigned to the Pharaoh including a shape of the White Crown of Upper Egypt.

+Bruce Williams later clarified in 1987 that his discovery of the Qutsul incense burner advanced no claim of a Nubian origin or genesis for the pharaonic monarchy but that the archaeological data shows Nubian linkages and influence in helping to "fashion pharaonic civilization", including detailed excavations of the burial place of the Nubian rulers with date stamps well before the historical First Dynasty of Egypt.
+The size and wealth of the tombs were also described as vastly greater than that of the well-known Abydos tombs in Egypt.

-This theory has been directly contradicted by more recent discoveries at Abydos in Upper Egypt which suggest that the Egyptian monarchy predates the tombs at Qustul, and that the Qustul rulers probably adopted/emulated the symbols of Egyptian pharaohs.
+Recent discoveries at Abydos in Upper Egypt have proven that the Egyptian monarchy predates the tombs at Qustul, and that the Qustul rulers probably adopted/emulated the symbols of Egyptian pharaohs.
 The archaeological cemeteries at Qustul are no longer available for excavations since the flooding of Lake Nasser.
-According to David Wengrow, the A-Group polity of the late 4th millenninum BCE is poorly understood since most of the archaeological remains are submerged underneath Lake Nasser.

-In 2023, historian Christopher Ehret re-examined the archaeological findings of Bruce Williams.
+In 2023, Christopher Ehret re-examined the archaeological findings of Bruce Williams.
 He argued that William’s findings were challenged at the time of discovery due to long-held assumptions of ancient Egypt “as somehow in but not of Africa”.
 Ehret cited recent work which revealed the Qustul state was more influential than initially suggested by Williams.
 Ehret also wrote that:“The Qustul elite and ruler in the second half of the fourth millennium participated together with their counterparts in the communities of the Naqada culture of southern Egypt in creating the emerging culture and paraphernalia of pharaonic culture”.